- Why does the misfit kill the grandmother?

 “A Good Man Is Hard to Find” is a typical Flannery O’Connor story, which means it presents us with a strange morality — one where integrity is found in immoral people and where hypocrisy and moral corruption seem magnetically attached to outwardly “good” people.

-Why does he call himself The Misfit?
+Why does the misfit call himself The Misfit?

 How does the misfit view himself?